defold/doc/docs/en/manuals/addressing.md

    msg.post("#", "reset")
   ```

-## Game object full identifiers
+## Game object paths

 To correctly understand the naming mechanism, let's look at what happens when you build and run the project:

 1. The editor reads the bootstrap collection ("main.collection") and all its content (game objects and other collections).
-2. The compiler creates instances for all game objects, flattening the collection hierarchy.
-3. Identifiers are built as "paths" down the collection hierarchy, assigning each game object a unique identifier.
+2. For each static game object, the compiler creates an identifier.
+These are built as "paths" starting at the bootstrap root, down the collection hierarchy to the object.
+A '/' character is added at each level.

 For our example above, the game will run with the following 4 game objects: